 Today I want to talk about one of the most famous diseases for all warm-blooded animals.
-I will speak first about what is the rabies virus, then about The Relation Between rabies and dogs.
+I will speak first about what is rabies in dogs virus and rabies symptoms in dogs.

 The good part about the Rabies virus that it is preventable.
 However, this disease still evokes fear in so many people.
 The disease annually causes deaths of more than 50,000 humans and millions of animals worldwide, and once the symptoms appear, it can be fatal.
 That explains all this fear!

-Rabies is famous for its unique form by extreme behavioural changes including aggression and attack behaviour, let’s call it the angry or furious form of this virus.
+Rabies is famous for its unique form by extreme behavioral changes, including aggression and attack behavior, let’s call it the angry or furious form of this virus.
 The other type of this virus can cause something called paralytic rabies.
-It can lead to symptoms like weakness, loss of coordination and paralysis later on, and it can be a combination of the two forms.
-So to make it easy, it can be the Drunk-Virus, The Furious-Virus or The Furious Drunk-Virus.
+It can lead to symptoms like weakness, loss of coordination, and Paralysis later on, and it can be a combination of the two forms.
+So to make it easy, it can be the Drunk-Virus, The Furious-Virus, or The Furious Drunk-Virus.

 In this article, I will walk you through 4 essential topics about Rabies.
 First, I will discuss the Causes of Rabies.
-Then I will briefly write about the symptoms and types of rabies.
-After that, I will talk about the diagnosis of this disease and discuss the risk of your dog to be infected by rabies.
-The next topic will be about the treatment and prevention of rabies.
-In the end, I will write in short some facts about rabies.
+Then I will briefly write about the symptoms and types of Rabies.
+After that, I will talk about the diagnosis of this disease and discuss the risk of your dog being infected by Rabies.
+The next topic will be about the treatment and prevention of Rabies.
+In the end, I will write in short some facts about Rabies.

 HOW DID THIS HAPPEN?
 THE CAUSE!

-To understand What is the rabies virus, we need to know the cause.
-Every story behind Rabies starts with a “FIGHT”.
-If you suspect or notice that your dog has been in a fight with another animal such as finding a scratch, a bite or come in contact with a rabid animal you should take your dog immediately to your veterinarian to give it preventive treatment.
-Remember this “Prognosis is very poor” so do not take any chances.
+To understand what is rabies in dogs and before we begin to know all the rabies symptoms in dogs.
+We need to know the cause.
+Every story behind Rabies starts with a “FIGHT.”
+If you suspect or notice that your dog has been in a fight with another animal such as finding a scratch, a bite, or come in contact with a rabid animal, you should take your dog immediately to your veterinarian to give it preventive treatment.
+Remember this “Prognosis is very poor,” so do not take any chances.

-After that the virus becomes active and start to replicate s in the cells of your dog starting by muscles then spreads to Center Nervous System from peripheral nerves.
+After that, the virus becomes active and starts to replicate s in the cells of your dog starting by muscles then spreads to Center Nervous System from peripheral nerves.
 The whole process takes up to 1 month.
 Most of the cases report that it takes around ten days.
 So again, do not take any chances when you suspect your dog is infected.

 ***Did you notice the bite on your dog, but you have no idea when this happened?
 That leads us to the next topic!
 Symptoms of Rabies.

-As we mentioned above about What is the rabies virus.
-There are three forms of rabies; the infection starts with mild symptoms that can be missed, and it lasts around three days.
+As we mentioned above about what is rabies in dogs virus.
+There are three forms of Rabies; the infection starts with mild symptoms that can be missed, and it lasts around three days.
 After that, the disease begins to progress aggressively to either of the three forms.

-Paralytic rabies can show weakness and loss of coordination followed by Paralysis.
-Furious rabies as the word says your, dog’s behaviour starts to change, the dog becomes aggressive and maybe attack anyone, even you.
+Paralytic rabies can show weakness and loss of coordination, followed by Paralysis.
+Furious Rabies as the word says your dog’s behavior starts to change, the dog becomes aggressive and maybe attack anyone, even you.

-However, some symptoms can occur in dogs such as Fever, Drop of Jaw, Seizures, Pica, Inability to swallow or eating, the tone of bark is changing or changed, Unusual behaviour (Shyness, aggression, excessive excitability, constant irritability and excessive salivation) or Hydrophobia.
+However, some rabies symptoms in dogs can occur in dogs such as Fever, Drop of Jaw, Seizures, Pica, Inability to swallow or eating, the tone of bark is changing or changed, Unusual behavior (Shyness, aggression, excessive excitability, constant irritability, and excessive salivation) or Hydrophobia.

 WARNING: Do not wait for the symptoms to appear.
 If you suspect your dog is infected or had a fight with another animal, you should contact your veterinarian immediately.

 Rabies is a Vaccine-preventable viral disease.
 However, even if your dog is vaccinated, it is better to take it to the veterinarian immediately because it might take a booster dose.
-Unvaccinated dogs are most at risk to be infected with rabies, especially if they are outdoors for a long time without your supervision.
+Unvaccinated dogs are most at risk of being infected with Rabies, especially if they are outdoors for a long time without your supervision.

-The only thing you can do is to contact your veterinarian immediately and if possible cage your dog to protect it and yourself.
+The only thing you can do is contact your veterinarian immediately and, if possible, cage your dog to protect it and yourself.
 If your dog is so aggressive and already tried to attack you, then it is better to call the animal control department and let them catch it safely.

 **AGAIN: Do not wait for the symptoms to appear.
 If you suspect your dog is infected or had a fight with another animal, you should contact your veterinarian immediately.

-After understanding everything about What is the rabies virus and The Relation Between Rabies and Dogs, we can now talk about treatment and prevention.
+After understanding everything about what is rabies in dogs virus and The Relation Between Rabies and Dogs, we can now talk about treatment and prevention.